openseg-group/OCNet.pytorch/README.md

 **OCNet** | - |  ResNet-101 | **45.45**

-The current performance on the LIP validation set of the OCNet
+The current performance on the LIP validation set of the OCNet.
+We simply replace the PSP module with ASP-OC module within the [CE2P](https://github.com/liutinglt/CE2P) framework.

 Method | Conference | Backbone | val mIoU(\%)
 ---- | --- | --- | ---